zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

 Exceptions are undocumented behaviors that are relied on by the community (e.g. `zowe jobs submit` command returns the job ID without other data or messages).
 Such occurrences should be reported via issues and documented over time.

-Sometimes, there is disagreement about whether functionality is internal or public.
-In those cases, the TSC makes a determination.
+Each squad determines whether functionality is internal or public.
+If there is an disagreement with the squads decision, one can make an appeal to the TSC.

 ## Breaking changes